achimgaedke/pyprojroot2/README.md

 ## Use `here`

-Ready to use, find your directories relative to your project:
+`here` is ready to use, find your directories relative to your project:

 ```python3
 from pyprojroot2 import here